-When faced with an especially difficult or controversial passage, my advice is twofold:
+When faced with an especially difficult or controversial passage, my advice is adopt these two goals:

-- make it your goal to know what you believe and why; and
+- Know what you believe and why; and

-On some passages, we have to realize that genuine believers are going to reach different conclusions.
-One day God will make it all clear, but for now we give it our best shot and hold our conclusions loosely.
+Genuine believers will reach different conclusions one some passages.
+One day, God will make it all clear, but for now we give it our best shot and hold our conclusions loosely.